Quantum singularity: Star Trek

 A Star Trek quantum singularity is a phenomenon of multiple varieties.
 One such variety appears in the Star Trek: Voyager episode "Parallax" which creates a mirror image along with a temporal distortion.
 Voyager flies into the singularity after seeing an image of itself inside, and becomes trapped.
-To escape, the crew uses a shuttle to fire a tachyon beam at the entry.
-In the Voyager episode "Hunters", the crew discover a Hirogen relay station almost 100,000 years old, powered by a quantum singularity, also referred to by Tom Paris as a black hole.
-The word "tiny" being used to describe a quantum singularity, about "a centimeter" in diameter, making it relatively large, although it is more likely that the stated diameter instead refers to the singularity's event horizon.
-In the episode "Scorpion", Species 8472 and the Borg, make use of quantum singularities to travel to and from fluidic space.
+To escape, the crew uses a shuttle to fire a tachyon beam at the entry point along the event horizon.
+In the Voyager episode "Hunters", the crew discover a Hirogen relay station almost 100,000 years old, powered by a quantum singularity, which Tom Paris explicitly refers to in this episode as a black hole.
+The word "tiny" is used to describe the quantum singularity in this case, as about "a centimeter" in diameter, making it relatively large, although it is more likely that the stated diameter instead refers to the singularity's event horizon.
+In the episode "Scorpion", Species 8472 and the Borg, make use of quantum singularities to travel to and from fluidic space, an extra-galactic realm (and implied parallel universe) housing the former.

 Artificial quantum singularities are also used to power Romulan Warbirds as first described in the Star Trek: The Next Generation episode "Face of the Enemy".
-Additionally, in the Star Trek: Deep Space Nine episode "Visionary", the side effects from quantum singularities cause Miles O'Brien to shift through time.
+Additionally, in the Star Trek: Deep Space Nine episode "Visionary", the side effects from such quantum singularities interacting with "delta-series radiation" cause Miles O'Brien to shift through time.
+Previously, the episode Past Tense had the side effects of a quantum singularity explosion causing the ship's transporter to send people back through time.